Here’s my guide to Andrea Mantegna’s famous Camera degli Sposi in Mantua Italy.

-Mantua is one of Italy’s most beautiful towns and one of Europe’s best kept secrets.
+Mantua itself is one of Italy’s most beautiful towns and one of Europe’s best kept secrets.
 Mantua lies in northern Italy in the Lombardy region, surrounded by three lakes.
 It’s a fairly easy day trip from Milan or Verona (even Venice by car).

 Storied Mantua was referenced by Virgil in Dante’s Divine Comedy.
 In Shakespeare’s Romeo and Juliet, Mantua was the town where Romeo fled and purchased poison.
 In the Verdi opera Rigoletto, the hunchbacked Rigletto served as court jester for the Gonzaga family in Mantua.

 What makes Mantua especially dreamy is its Renaissance architecture.
 It came courtesy of the aristocratic Gonzaga family.
 They ruled Mantua for four centuries.

 Andrea Mantegna, Court Artist of the Gonzaga Family